 Noctilucent Clouds above the Dutch Wadden islands, taken from Zwarte Haan.

 We spent the night at the end of the longest road in the Netherlands, that ends at the Wadden Sea (a UNESCO world heritage site) at Zwarte Haan with our camera's.
-There is nearly no light pollution, apart from the lighthouses and small villages on the islands that lie in the Wadden Sea.
+There is nearly no light pollution, apart from the lighthouses and small villages on the islands that lie there.

 We were there to capture a tenuous cloud-like phenomena called Noctilucent clouds.
 These clouds consist of ice crystals and are only visible during astronomical twilight, in the upper atmosphere of the Earth.
 They can most often be seen during the summer months when the sun is below the horizon, but while the clouds are still catching direct sunlight.
 They are the highest clouds in the Earth’s atmosphere at altitudes of around 76 to 85 kilometres (47 to 53 mi).